andyatkinson/blog/_posts/2010-07-26-moving-a-rails-app-to-heroku.md

     mysql -u user local_db_name < dumpfilename
 ```

-Conclusion
+##### Conclusion
----

 Heroku is a great platform.
 Moving the Rehash application from a VPS server to Heroku means I have to maintain a lot less, it is easier for others to try it out, and it is much less expensive as well.
-I hope this guide is helpful for others.